molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-04-01-cloudquickstart.md

 --header 'Content-Type: application/json'
 ```

 Grab your source's id.
 This is a unique id for your source.
 Once your source is "Running", you can move to the next step.
-You can find your source id in the UI by clicking on "iris_streaming_source" and looking at the "Streaming Endpoint" url.
+You can find your source id in the UI by clicking on "iris_streaming_source" and looking at the "Ingest Endpoint" url.

 #### Ingest Data